toluaj/chat-bot-openai/README.md

 # chat-bot-openai
 ## Usage

-To try out the ChatGPT Recreation, simply visit our website at https://chat-openai-six.vercel.app/.
+To try out this mini recreation of OpenAI's ChatGPT, simply visit our website at https://chat-openai-six.vercel.app/.
 The website offers a user-friendly interface where you can start chatting with the chatbot right away.

 ## Technology Stack